Travelers Guide: Top 10 Things to Do in Texas

 Maybe you’re looking for a place to relax by the beach.
 Or maybe you want to go parasailing, jet skiing, shopping, or dining on South Padre Island Drive.
 Either way, South Padre Island and South Padre Island Drive are home to beaches that stretches as far as the eye can see and offer plenty of things to do during your next visit.

 South Padre Island is home to plenty of shops and restaurants.
 From souvenir stores to clothing boutiques, you’ll find everything you need on South Padre Island Drive.
 If shopping isn’t your thing, then maybe dining out is more up your alley.
-There are plenty of eateries around that offer great food for a low price.

 9. Houston Museum District